|QuickHash Library||C++ Interface|

-To generate the HMAC in the accumulative mode, perform the following:
+To generate the message digest in the accumulative mode, perform the following:

 Call the Update member function for each continuous memory block of data to perform the calculations.

 Note.
-Call the FinalHex member function when you need to retrieve the hexadecimal string representation of the HMAC.
+Call the FinalHex member function when you need to retrieve the hexadecimal string representation of the message digest.

-To generate the HMAC in the non-accumulative mode, perform the following:
+To generate the message digest in the non-accumulative mode, perform the following:

 Note.
-Call the CalculateHex static member function when you need to retrieve the hexadecimal string representation of the HMAC.
+Call the CalculateHex static member function when you need to retrieve the hexadecimal string representation of the message digest.

 using namespace QuickHash;